Youth Advisory Group

 Young people with cancer are at the heart of Teenage Cancer Trust.
 Their voices and experiences inform all our key decisions.

-Since then we have had two more cohorts of the Youth Advisory Group who have played a key part in helping the charity to adapt and develop its work at a time when new ways of working were required.
+The work of this first group was carried on by the second cohort from 2020- 2022 who played a key part in helping the charity to adapt and develop its work at a time when new ways of working were required.

 What is the Youth Advisory Group?

-The group is made up of approximately 30 young people who have been diagnosed with cancer, or had cancer treatment.
+The group is made up of approximately 30 young people who have been affected by cancer and have had direct experience of our services.
 They all joined because they wanted to make a difference for young people like themselves.

-It is vital to listen, learn and be advised by experts who know what it is like to be a young person dealing cancer and cancer treatment.
+We listen to what they have to say and look to involve them in every big decision we make.
+It is vital to listen, learn and be advised by experts who know what it is like to be a young person dealing with a diagnosis of cancer.
 They don’t just tell us what they think – they directly shape the support we provide to young people.

 These young people are involved in critical activities, such as helping recruit members of our Senior Leadership Team, creating our strategy and shaping our policy work.
 And that’s on top of things like helping us engage with more young people, develop peer support projects and helping to make our services even better across the UK.